 Many people consider garlic to be a holistic remedy in the prevention of heart disease, high cholesterol, high blood pressure, warding off fleas and even certain types of cancer.

 These potential medicinal benefits, however, are not effective for our pets.
-In fact, garlic is extremely toxic to dogs and cats and the consumption of even a small amount can lead to severe poisoning and, if not treated in time, death.
+In fact, garlic can be toxic to dogs and cats at certain doses and poisoning, if not treated in time, may result in death.

 Why is Garlic Toxic to Pets?